supertuxkart/stk-addons/README.md

 usage.
 However, you can manually generate all of the necessary database tables and configuration settings manually.

-Before you attempt to set up a local installation, you should run `check_server_deps.php` on your web server.
+Before you attempt to set up a local installation, you should run `install/check_server_deps.php` on your web server.
 This will check to make sure that several dependencies can be found.
 There may be other dependencies not tested by that script, but that should be enough to get started.